TheMuntu/Projects/Microsoft Sentinel scripts/README.md

-## Bulk Delete Threat indicators in Microsoft Sentinel
+## Automate deletion of Threat indicators in Microsoft Sentinel

 ### Context